awemorris/suika3/README.md

 * The garbage collector uses a generational GC, managing objects in young and old generations.
 * Young-generation GC runs extremely fast using a copying algorithm (semi-space copy GC).
 * Old-generation GC uses a mark-and-sweep algorithm and performs compaction when necessary (mark-sweep-compact GC).

 ---

+## Codebase & Maturity

+Suika3 is a robust visual novel engine with over 100k lines of code (LoC).
+This isn't a weekend project, but a "matured" codebase evolved over 25+ years.

+* **Proven Stability:** Includes core logic refined since 2001.
+* **Modern Architecture:** Features a clean HAL (Hardware Abstraction Layer) separated in 2016 and high-performance GPU rendering implemented in 2022.
+* **Native Multi-Platform:** Built mostly with C, and the platform native languages, including C++ (DirectX), Swift (macOS/iOS), Objective-C (macOS/iOS), C# (Unity) and Shaders (HLSL/GLSL/Metal).

+---